wdneff2/thebestWAY/ProjectPlan.md

 4. The analysis we conduct can help us identify correlations between socioeconomic factors and health outcomes, but we cannot establish causation.

 ## Gaps:
-We identified the top 4 gaps we plan on assessing as we begin our project within the next couple of weeks, below:
+We identified the top 4 gaps we plan on assessing as we begin our project within the next couple of weeks below:
 1. The specific variables from each dataset still need to be chosen and finalized.
 2. We have to review which European countries are available within both datasets before we can finalize the exact set of European countries that will be included.
 3. Like above, we cannot determine the final analysis period until we find the overlapping years across our datasets.